joeldipops/StealthJrpg/README.md

 - It takes 2 moves to get to and from the middle tile
 - All other tiles are 1 move apart.
 - Any number of mobs can occupy each tile.
-- Relative positions within a tile will be determined by order enterted and direction entered from.
+- Relative positions within a tile will be determined by order entered and direction entered from.

 # Win Conditions
 - Reduce all Enemies Awareness (AWR) or Suspicion (SUS) to 0